A Page From the Tech Industry

 In the case of the Steam Machine, there were hundreds of thousands, if not millions, of people not among the 300, who were vicariously participating through hourly updates and postings as these mysterious crates began arriving at homes.
 While I am personally not a gamer, I followed this story in 2013, as it was a fascinating example of what a beautifully deployed Beta can do in a high-engagement group.

 If it is any evidence, the video below of unboxing the Steam Machine Beta has almost 500k views.
-(Feel free to scrub through this video to see how the Beta was presented.)
+(Feel free to scrub through the following 7:23 video to see how the Beta was presented.)

 Six Steps of Beta